-If the cash flow of a project were insufficient to pay the principal and interest of the loan, the interest would be deferred.
+If the cash flow of a project were insufficient to pay the principal and interest of the loan, the interest would be deferred, although the Authority could limit deferral of interest to the first five years after a project was placed in service.
 Deferred interest would be repaid as a first priority from cash flow generated from operations, refinancing, or money derived from the sale of the project or syndication.
 If the owner of a project sold or refinanced the project for an amount exceeding the original project cost, plus the cost of the sale or refinancing including a 3% disposition to the owner, the excess would have to be applied against outstanding indebtedness; 25% of the balance of the excess would be distributed to the Authority and the seller or borrower would return the remainder.

 If the payments of principal and interest for a project were current, and no deferred interest had accrued, a limited dividend housing cooperation borrower for that project would be allowed distributions equal to a 12% return on the borrower's risk allowance plus any additional sponsor investment in the project for the first 12 months of operation following completion.
-The return would be increased by 1% for each 12-month period after the first 12 months, with a maximum allowable return of 25% for the project.
+The return would be increased by 1% for each 12-month period ofter the first 12 months, with a maximum allowable return of 25% for the project.